Two Kinds Of Morality Supply Two Kinds Of Understanding

 Common Purpose: the promotion of the well-being of all citizens.
 This gives us the will to resist, along with the determination to prevent, the accidents of life.
 Famine, pestilence, wars and natural disasters become inspirations for effort and activity, a spur to keep improving our technology and so protect our society.

 Tradition is the WISDOM of the community and its citizens.

 A Selfish Understanding Is Insane

-A selfish understanding is founded upon the value that self is paramount, and that right is what private feelings desire and wrong is what private feelings dislike.
+A selfish understanding worships only self, which makes it a slave of its feelings where right is what private feelings desire and wrong is what private feelings dislike.
 As feelings change with mood and circumstances, so must judgement, which can never be predictable or rational; which is insanity.
 Hence:

-Insanity — is the inability to recognize right from wrong independently of private feelings because understanding is founded upon a set of values that sets private needs as paramount, subservient only to the demands of convenience.
-This obtains:
+Insanity — is the inability to recognize right from wrong independently of private feelings, which obtains:

 Irrational Thinking — As private feelings rule reason, so truth becomes what fears and fancies demand.